Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/web-scripts.md

 the HTTP method also plays a part in the identification of a Web Script, in this case it is set to `get`, which means it is intended to be invoked with a HTTP GET Request.

->**Important:** The Web Script URL needs to be unique throughout the Alfresco Content Services installation.
+>**Important:** The Web Script URL needs to be unique throughout the Content Services installation.
 And if two or more web scripts have the same identifier, then they need to be stored in different directory locations.
 For example, if you have two extensions deploying a Web Script with the same file name, in the same location (i.e. directory), then the last one to be deployed will overwrite the other one, even if the URL is different between the two.

 To complete the Hello World Web Script implementation we just need a **template** to go along with the descriptor, it is defined in a FreeMarker file and looks like this: